 Cannabis tolerance breaks: do they work?

 And the inverse is also true.
-Regular marijuana users who have had to take a break in their consumption — perhaps because they’re cramming for final exams or starting a new job, or they’re pregnant or on some sort of deferred adjudication program — find that when they start using again, the old feelings come back, as do the giggles and the munchies and the euphoric effects that have you thinking “why can’t it always be like this.”
+Regular marijuana users who have had to take a break in their consumption — perhaps because they’re cramming for final exams or starting a new job, or they’re pregnant or on some sort of deferred adjudication program — find that when they start using again, the old feelings come back, breaking cannabis tolerance, as do the giggles and the munchies and the euphoric effects that have you thinking “why can’t it always be like this.”
+This is just one of the tolerance break benefits.

 But why do you build up a tolerance to THC in the first place?